infinohq/infino-sdk/examples/README.md

 # Infino SDK Examples

-This directory contains comprehensive examples demonstrating how to use the Infino Python SDK.
+This directory contains comprehensive examples demonstrating how to use the Infino Python SDK, particularly for analysis from different data sources in your stack.

 ## Setup